jstnmchl/VancouverRealEstatePlotting/README.md

 Demo video/image shows median sale price for detached homes sold in 2022.

+Implemented using BeautifulSoup, with help from Selenium, for scraping and GeoPandas/Folium for visualization.

 ## Setup

 Install Anaconda or miniconda.
 (See Note 1)